 REMOTE WORK STIPEND

-Staff receives a work from home reimbursement as a fixed amount each pay period.
+Staff receive a work from home reimbursement as a fixed amount each pay period.

 Employer pays 50% of each employee’s medical insurance premium, in addition to partial dental and vision, and fully covered basic life and long-term disability insurance.

-- Vacation accrues at the rate of eight hours per 160 hours worked.
+- Vacation accrues at the rate of eight hours per 160 hours worked for new employees

-Propel ATL aims to foster an environment that recognizes, respects and values different backgrounds and talents.
+Propel ATL fosters an environment that recognizes, respects, and values different backgrounds and talents.
 We do not discriminate in our staff, board, volunteers, volunteer committees, or recipients of services, and will not tolerate unlawful discrimination or harassment on the basis of race, color, religion (including religious dress and grooming), sex, sexual orientation, gender identity, national origin, age, disability, military or veteran status, genetic information, or any other protected category.
-This policy applies to all terms and conditions of employment including, but not limited to, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.
+This policy applies to all terms and conditions of employment, including, but not limited to, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.